Top 100 Cyber Security Interview Questions and Answers in 2022

 54) Can You Define Spyware?

-It is a type of malware that is used to steal data about the company or person.
-Spyware can damage the computer system of the companies or organizations.
+It is a type of malware used to steal data about the company or person.
+Spyware can damage the computer system of companies or organizations.

 55) Do You Know About Impersonation?

-Yes, it is a mechanism that is used to assign the user account to an unknown user.
+Yes, it is a mechanism used to assign the user account to an unknown user.

 56) What is SRM?

-SRM (Security Reference Monitor) is a Microsoft Windows system that is used to implement security in the windows.
+SRM (Security Reference Monitor) is a Microsoft Windows system used to implement security in windows.
 It determines whether access to a resource is allowed or not.
 MSFT Access Token is used for the verification of all user actions.

 57) What is The Computer Virus?

-It is malicious software that is executed on the system without users’ consent and consumes computing resources such as CPU time and memory.
-In some special cases, this malicious software makes changes in other computer programs and insert its own code to harmthe computer system.
+It is malicious software executed on the system without users’ consent and consumes computing resources such as CPU time and memory.
+In some special cases, this malicious software changes other computer programs and inserts its code to harm the computer system.
 Different computer viruses may be used to:

 - Access user ID and passwords